 For some badges and activities, you can probably muddle through and be just fine.
 You lead your girls on a night sky viewing and mislabel a few constellations—whoops—but when something is really out your purview, that’s when it’s time to call in the experts.
 Tap into your community connections (your service unit, parents and guardians in your troop, local businesses, and nonprofits) to see if there’s someone who would be willing to team up with you.
 You’ll be surprised at how many people jump at the chance to share their skills with others.
-Check out our activity vendor directory for more ideas for field trips and community service projects.
 And always be sure to double-check Safety Activity Checkpoints (PDF) for a full list of activities that require additional skilled personnel.

 As a troop leader, you bring so many unique skills to the table.
 There will be times where you feel like you fall short in some categories, but don’t be discouraged.
 No one is an expert in everything—and that’s okay!
 Your willingness to learn and make mistakes alongside your girls also nurtures their curiosity and perseverance—what’s more important than that?

 Lily Yu –Lily is a Program Resource Specialist at River Valleys.
 She earned her BA in comparative literature and Japanese from Hamilton College and has a background in publishing and advertising.
 Though she wasn’t a Girl Scout growing up, Lily is making up for lost time as a volunteer and troop cookie manager for her daughter’s Brownie troop.
 In her free time, she enjoys going for long walks, reading, and spending time with her family (and rescue dog, Neil!).